zymsbgt/zymbot-chatgpt/README.md

-# ChatGPT Module for ZymBot

-## What's different between this fork and Zero6992's?
+# What's different between this fork and Zero6992's?

-This is code that I've modified to suit running for my Discord bot, ZymBot.
+This is code that I've modified to suit running for the ChatGPT Module of my Discord bot, ZymBot.
 * It responds to all messages that it is mentioned in to make it feel more intelligent.
 * No ReplyAll mode, the bots responds to both commands and mentions/pings!
 * `/send_dan_prompt` is added to jailbreak ChatGPT without needing Discord Nitro.